pinkelephant4/Aganitha-Python-Exercise/paper_fetcher/README.md

-# 🧬 PubMed Pharma Paper Fetcher
+# 🧬 PubMed Paper Fetcher

 A Python command-line tool to fetch research papers from **PubMed** based on a user-defined query, filtering for papers that include **non-academic authors affiliated with pharmaceutical or biotech companies**.